 Figure~\ref{fig:aesthetic_comparison} shows the mean Aesthetic Score reward over the course of training for both methods.
 The results demonstrate that CGRU consistently outperforms DDPO, achieving higher final rewards and showing faster convergence throughout the optimization process.

 The improved performance of CGRU validates our theoretical analysis, suggesting that the per-timestep critic provides more effective optimization signals compared to sparse, end-of-trajectory rewards.
-Additionally, we observe that CGRU exhibits lower gradient variance during training (see Appendix~\ref{subsec:grad_var}), confirming the stability benefits of our approach.
-This result demonstrates the practical viability of CGRU for RL-based diffusion model optimization.
+Additionally, we observe that CGRU exhibits a lower gradient variance during training (see Appendix~\ref{subsec:grad_var}), which confirms the stability benefits of our approach.
+This result demonstrates the practical viability of CGRU for the optimization of RL-based diffusion models.